babayaga110/frontend-quiz-app/README.md

 # frontend-quiz-app
 Under development

-Is cloning finished or not?
+Is the cloning process complete?